SolarWinds shares rise 3.2 percent in downsized market debut

-(Reuters) - SolarWinds Corp’s shares (SWI.N) rose as much as 3.2 percent in their downsized U.S. market debut on Friday, giving the enterprise software maker a market value of about $4.80 billion.
+(Reuters) - SolarWinds Corp’s shares SWI.N rose as much as 3.2 percent in their downsized U.S. market debut on Friday, giving the enterprise software maker a market value of about $4.80 billion.

 The company’s shares opened at $15.41, about 2.7 percent above its initial public offering price of $15.